 WebbPSF Tutorials

-This article provides information on where to find Jupyter Notebooks and narrative documentation that demonstrate usage of the Roman functionality of WebbPSF
+This article provides basic examples of how to use WebbPSF .
+We also provide information on additional Jupyter Notebooks and narrative documentation that further demonstrate the usage of the Roman functionality with WebbPSF

-The GitHub repository for WebbPSF offers many tutorials, including one specific to Roman, to help users get started with its functionality.
+In addition to the examples provided below, the WebbPSF GitHub repository offers many tutorials, including one specific to Roman, to help users get started.
 The foremost example is a Jupyter Notebook with a general demonstration of how to simulate, visualize, analyze, and export a point spread function (PSF) for the Roman Wide Field Instrument (WFI).
 To run the tutorials on your system, please follow the installation instructions from the readthedocs documentation

 The readthedocs documentation's dedicated page on the Roman Instrument Model contains several more detailed usage examples alongside narrative text explaining how all of the functionality comes together.
-Readers with previous experience using the JWST modes of WebbPSF should note the differences highlighted there for Roman purposes.
+Readers with previous experience using the JWST modes of WebbPSF should note the differences highlighted for Roman simulations.

-While the GitHub repository for WebbPSF also offers a Jupyter Notebook that demonstrates usage of its class for the Roman Coronagraph Instrument, be aware that WebbPSF's Coronagraph model has not been updated since 2017, so the PSFs it generates may not reflect the Coronagraph Instrument's current capabilities.
+While the GitHub repository for WebbPSF also offers a Jupyter Notebook that demonstrates usage of its class for the Roman Coronagraph Instrument, we warn the reader that WebbPSF's Coronagraph model was developed as a prototype and has not been actively updated or developed since 2017.

 Example 1: PSF with Default Parameters